mbreed-author/mbreed-author.github.io/_posts/2022-02-11-events-notes-21.md

 1. **The Who** played the University of East Anglia on 27th October 1970 (which to my shame I have no recollection of).

-2. Some features of the resistance to the Army Intervention reflect the [**August 1968 invasion of Czechoslovakia**](https://en.wikipedia.org/wiki/Warsaw_Pact_invasion_of_Czechoslovakia) by Brezhnev's Soviet Union and its Warsaw Pact allies.
+2. Some features of the resistance to the Army Intervention reflect the public reaction to the [**August 1968 invasion of Czechoslovakia**](https://en.wikipedia.org/wiki/Warsaw_Pact_invasion_of_Czechoslovakia) by Brezhnev's Soviet Union and its Warsaw Pact allies.

 <br/>